Editor’s Note: This marketing infographic is part of our 25 part series.

-By taking a deep dive into their actions leading up to a conversion, you can analyze which potential actions on your end might be useful in nudging visitors toward your conversion goal.
+By examining the actions leading up to a conversion, you can look for opportunities to nudge visitors toward your conversion goal.

 “It could be someone watches a video.
 When this video finishes playing or someone pauses a video, that’s part of digital body language.

-For every action that your visitor takes, by analyzing their digital body language, you can determine the best next action to take on your end, which will assist in moving them to the next stage in the conversion process.
+By analyzing your visitor’s digital body language, you can look for ways to prompt and assist them in moving to the next stage of the conversion process.